-A biopsy of the temporal artery (in the temple) is done to confirm the diagnosis (see Figure: Biopsy of the Temporal Artery).
+A biopsy of the temporal artery (in the temple) is often done to confirm the diagnosis.

 If giant cell arteritis is suspected in very large arteries, such as the aorta and its major branches, magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 During an MRI, a computer... read more may be done to confirm the diagnosis.

 Biopsy of the Temporal Artery